Scalable Screw-Theoretic Synthesis for PDE-Based Dynamic Modeling of Multibody Flexible Manipulators: Problem statement

 \section{Problem statement}

-This work considers the general dynamics of a multi-link serial flexible manipulator operating in three-dimensional space, where each link may be actuated by forces and torques applied at its endpoints.
+This work considers the general dynamics of a multi-link serial flexible manipulator operating in three-dimensional space, where each link may be actuated by forces and torques applied at its endpoints, and is connected to the adjacent links via rotational joints.
 Such a formulation is particularly relevant for robotic systems, as it allows each link to be modeled individually while accounting for actuation inputs and interaction forces.
 The motion of a single flexible link is illustrated in Fig.~\ref{fig_1}, and the configuration of a multi-link robot with $n$ flexible links, including the decomposed joint connections between links, is shown in Fig.~\ref{fig_2}.

-The present work builds on a previously developed screw-theoretic model for a single flexible link \cite{Yaqubi20252}, shifting the focus from individual link modeling to systematic synthesis for multibody systems.
-The original model was derived via variational analysis of the link's Hamiltonian, accounting for the interplay between rigid-body motion and deformation by representing the flexible body as a continuum of infinitesimal elements.
-To streamline the formulation, the motion of each element was expressed using a set of dual screws: one describing the motion of the body-fixed frame relative to the inertial frame, a second connecting the body-fixed frame to the undeformed geometry of the elements, and a third capturing the deformation of each element due to flexibility.
-All screws are represented in a rotating body-fixed frame, which may be attached to any point of the flexible body.
+The present work builds on a previously developed screw-theoretic model for a single flexible link~\cite{Yaqubi2026}, shifting the focus from individual link modeling to systematic synthesis for multibody systems.
+The original model was derived via variational analysis of the link's Hamiltonian, accounting for the interaction between rigid-body motion and deformation by representing the flexible body as a continuum of infinitesimal elements.
+The motion of each element was expressed using a set of dual screws: one describing the motion of the body-fixed frame relative to the inertial frame, a second connecting the body-fixed frame to the undeformed geometry of the elements, and a third capturing the deformation of each element due to flexibility.
+All screws are represented in a rotating body-fixed frame, which may be attached to any point at the centerline of the flexible body.
 In this representation, the first and third screws are time-varying and require dynamic evaluation, while the second screw is time-invariant in the body-fixed frame and encodes the reference geometry of the link prior to deformation.
+The deformation of the body is modeled based on Euler--Bernoulli beam theory~\cite{Rao2007} under the assumptions of small deformation, isotropic material, and negligible shear deformation with additional consideration of longitudinal displacement.
+Altering the deformation model for more comprehensive deformation theory is permissible within the general screw theoretic kinematic and dynamic framework.